 · Structural Insulated Panels

 These refer to prefabricated panels that you can use to insulate your roofs.
 They provide better insulation than other insulation methods.
-Although you can add some insulation to existing structures, these panels are preferrable for new structures.
+Although you can add some insulation to existing structures, these panels are preferable for new structures.

 Benefits of Roof Insulation